Biofuel in Sweden: Policies

-Vehicle Fuel Taxation
+Vehicle fuel taxation

-In Sweden biofuels were exempted of both, the CO2 and energy taxes until 2009, resulting in a 30% price reduction at the pump of E85 fuel over gasoline and 40% for biodiesel.
+In Sweden, biofuels were exempted from both the CO2 and energy taxes until 2009, resulting in a 30% price reduction at the pump of E85 fuel over gasoline and 40% for biodiesel.
 Furthermore, other demand side incentives for flexifuel vehicle owners include a SEK 10,000 (USD 1,300 as of May, 2009) bonus to buyers of FFVs, exemption from the Stockholm congestion tax, up to 20% discount on auto insurance, free parking spaces in most of the largest cities, lower annual registration taxes, and a 20% tax reduction for flexifuel company cars.
 Also, a part of the program, the Swedish Government ruled that 25% of their vehicle purchases (excluding police, fire and ambulance vehicles) must be alternative fuel vehicles.
 By the first months of 2008, this package of incentives resulted in sales of flexible-fuel cars representing 25% of new car sales.

-Since 2005 the gasoline fulling stations, which sell more than 3 million liters of fuel a year are required to sell at least one type of biofuel, resulting in more than 1,200 gas stations selling E85 by August 2008.
+Since 2005, the gasoline fulling stations, which sell more than 3 million liters of fuel a year are required to sell at least one type of biofuel, resulting in more than 1,200 gas stations selling E85 by August 2008.
 Despite all the sharp growth of E85 flexifuel cars, by 2007 they represented just 2% of the 4 million Swedish vehicle fleet.
 In addition, this law also mandated all new filling stations to offer alternative fuels, and stations with an annual volume of more than 1 million liters are required to have an alternative fuel pump by 31 December 2009.
 Therefore, the number of E85 pumps is expected to reach by 2009 nearly 60% of Sweden's 4,000 filling stations.

-Environmental Impacts
+Environmental impacts

 The unsustainable extraction of forest resources, such as wood fuel, may lead to forest degradation and permanent loss of biodiversity.
 Plantations can have both positive and negative impacts on biodiversity, depending on the change in land use.
 Further, even when traditional biomass is harvested sustainably, wood fuel use may not be carbon neutral due to incomplete combustion – the idealized fuel cycle in which all carbon is converted to carbon dioxide is unrealistic.
 Also, poorly conducted wood fuel harvesting can have significant effects on water quality and quantity, leading to increased soil erosion and run-off.

 However, while combustion of biogas, like natural gas, produces carbon dioxide (CO_{2}), a greenhouse gas, the carbon in biogas comes from plant matter that fixed this carbon from atmospheric CO_{2}.
 Thus, biogas production is carbon-neutral and does not add to greenhouse gas emissions.

 The assumption is that the replacement of fossil fuels with fuels generated from biomass would have significant and positive climate-change effects by generating lower levels of the greenhouse gasses that contribute to global warming.
 Biofuels are only one component of a range of alternatives for mitigating greenhouse gas emissions.
 Greenhouse gas balances are not positive for all feedstocks.
 Investment should be directed towards crops that have the highest positive greenhouse gas balances with the lowers environmental and social costs.